Laundry sorting guide: How to separate clothes for washing

 Lights – Whites with prints or embroidery, pale yellow shades and other similar pale tones.

 Brights – Any bright colors like red, green, light blue, orange and bright yellow.
 You can use this guide for tips on how to wash your color clothing.

 Darks – You may consider separating purples, blues and other dark colors from brown or black fabric.
 This may help keep brown or black dye from darkening other colors.
 Want more pointers on how to keep your dark clothing dark?
 Use this guide on how to keep your dark clothes from fading.

 In addition to sorting laundry based on color, you should also know how to separate laundry by fabric type.
 This may seem like an extra step, but it can actually go a long way towards keeping your clothes in good shape.

 When clothes are washed, they make contact with each other continuously throughout the wash cycle.
 Heavier fabrics are more abrasive, which can cause too much wear and tear on delicate clothes and result in tearing or other damage.

 Before tossing clothes into the washing machine, double check labels – set aside any clothes that are hand wash or dry clean only.
-From there, separate clothes into heavy duty fabrics (like denim), daily wear fabrics and delicates.
+From there, separate clothes into heavy duty fabrics (like denim), daily wear fabrics and delicates (like washing wool).
 To further protect your clothes, remove all items from pockets, secure all fasteners (zippers, buttons, hooks, etc.) and turn knits or clothes with embellishments inside out.
 You can also wash delicate items in a bag.
 Below are some examples of different fabric groups:

 Like with other sorting, it’s best to wash white or light towels separately from brighter colored ones to prevent any color transfer or fading.
 Generally, towels should be washed with hot water.